English level B2 (Upper Intermediate) is the fourth CEFR English language level.

-(Adapted from the international CEFR framework set out by the Council of Europe (2001) Common European Framework of Reference for Languages: learning, teaching, assessment.)
+(Adapted from the international CEFR framework.
+This is set out by the Council of Europe (2001) Common European Framework of Reference for Languages: learning, teaching, assessment.)

 Study targets for English level B2

-Here are our Top 10 targets for the key components of the English level B2.
+Here are our study targets for the key components of English level B2.